We may earn a commission when you click on the affiliate links in this post.

 What are the Best Peaches for Canning?

-I like to use the Elberta peaches that come on in September.
+I like to use the Elberta peaches that come on around September.
 They are a freestone variety and are easy to work with.
 Free-stone peaches slip right away from the pit, or stone.
 Clingstone peaches need to be cut away from the pit, which isn’t a problem either, it just takes a little more work.
 This recipe works with any traditional yellow varieties of peaches.
 Do not use white-flesh peaches with this canning method.
-According to the National Center for Home Food Preservation, white peaches are lower in acid than yellow peaches and are not safe to can.
+According to the National Center for Home Food Preservation, white peaches are lower in acid than yellow peaches and are not safe to can as-is.

 The most important thing is to use ripe peaches.
 If the peach is hard and greenish in color, wait a day or two to do your canning.
 I often can the ripe ones the first day and wait a day or two to can the rest when they have ripened.

-Canning Peaches in Light Syrup
+Canning Peaches in Light Syrup (Preferred Method)

 A light sugar syrup is really the best for canning peaches.
 Too much sugar can overpower the fresh flavor of the peaches.
 For my recipe, I use a 2:1 water to sugar ratio.
 I also use Fruit-Fresh, which contains citric acid, to keep my peaches looking bright and to prevent browning.
 I use 1 teaspoon of Fruit-Fresh per cup of syrup.